Sumedh220122/EduMentor-AI/README.md

 2. Creating personalized roadmaps based on individual learning pace and capabilities

 **Tech Stack Used**
-This is a python project.
+:This is a python project.
 EduMentor is a *Multi-Agentic* assistant that has been built with the help of Langgraph and Langchain frameworks in python. *Cohere* is used as the llm across all agents. *Tavily* is used for searching resources on web and *Rapid-API* is used for scraping resources fetched from the web.

 **Steps to run this file**